-ISA is committed to support the timely and effective achievement of the goals and targets of the 2030 Agenda for Sustainable Development of the United Nations through the implementation of the economic, social and environmental mandates assigned to it by UNCLOS and the 1994 Agreement.
+ISA is committed to supporting the timely and effective achievement of the goals and targets of the 2030 Agenda for Sustainable Development of the United Nations through the implementation of the economic, social and environmental mandates assigned to it by UNCLOS and the 1994 Agreement.

 Such mandates include:

 - ensuring that activities in the Area are carried out for the benefit of humankind as a whole

 - ensuring effective protection for the marine environment and of human life with respect to activities in the Area